ESA-APEx/apex_documentation/propagation/usecases.md

 ### Solution

-APEx will provide the necessary tools and comprehensive [support](onboarding.md) for integrating an algorithm into the [APEx Algorithm Services Catalogue](https://algorithm-catalogue.apex.esa.int), ensuring its availability for reuse within the EO community.
+APEx will provide the necessary tools and comprehensive [support](onboarding.md) for integrating an algorithm into the [APEx Algorithm Catalogue](https://algorithm-catalogue.apex.esa.int), ensuring its availability for reuse within the EO community.
 The support also includes:

 * Assistance in selecting and onboarding an APEx-compliant algorithm hosting platform to guarantee that an algorithm is available for execution as an on-demand service.
 * Provision of guidelines and tools for automated testing and benchmarking of the service.
-* Publishing guidelines and documentation for registering an algorithm in the APEx Algorithm Services Catalogue.
+* Publishing guidelines and documentation for registering an algorithm in the APEx Algorithm Catalogue.

 ### Outcome

-The algorithm is available in the [APEx Algorithm Services Catalogue](https://algorithm-catalogue.apex.esa.int), enhancing its visibility and usability within the EO community as an APEx-compliant service
+The algorithm is available in the [APEx Algorithm Catalogue](https://algorithm-catalogue.apex.esa.int), enhancing its visibility and usability within the EO community as an APEx-compliant service

 ## Use Case 5: Generating large-scale value-added products or maps based on on-demand EO services